-- Click the Visualization tab and click a feature on the map to display a pop-up.
+- Click the Visualization tab to view the data on a map.
+Click a feature on the map to display a pop-up.

 The pop-up includes the fields and values for the reported coyote activity.
-You can change the default pop-up configuration.
+You can change the default configuration to control what information the pop-up displays.
 You'll update the title.

 - Close the pop-up.
 On the layer's toolbar, click the Configure Pop-up button.

 - For Pop-up Title, replace the text with Coyotes and click OK.
 Click Save Layer.